remnawave/migrate/README.md

 - Support for custom headers in both source and destination panels

 > [!IMPORTANT]
-> Remnawave 2.x Notes
-> Migrated users do not have squad.
+> Remnawave 2.x: Migrated users do not have squad.
 You can add users to squads via Bulk Action.

 ## Migrated User Fields